-God’s intended purpose of the law as our tutor is to expose the sin that is embedded in our fallen nature.
-While the law itself did not bring sin; however, it brings to us the knowledge or consciousness of sin.
+God’s intended purpose of the law as our tutor is to expose the sin embedded in our fallen nature.
+While the law itself did not bring sin; however, it brings us the knowledge or consciousness of sin.

 Paul testifies to this truth.

-20 For no man will be justified in God’s sight by works of the Law; for through the Law comes the consciousness of sin.”
-(MNT).
+20 For no man will be justified in God’s sight by works of the Law; for through the Law comes the consciousness of sin.

-Before God gave the law to the Jews through Moses, sin was already at work in them but they were completely blinded to their sins.
+Before God gave the law to the Jews through Moses, sin was already at work, but they were completely blinded to their sins.
 It was the law that exposed their sins.
 It was through the law that sin became exceedingly sinful.

 Although sin has already beaten, enslaved, and killed us, yet we didn’t realize it.
-Until the law came we never knew how depraved, sinful, wretched or bankrupt we were from birth.
+Until the law was given, we never knew how depraved, sinful, wretched, or bankrupt we were from birth.
 It was the law that exposed the sin that was embedded in our fallen nature from the womb.